German reunification: Social groups and figures

 An influential part of the reunification opponents were the so-called Anti-Germans.
-Emerging from student Left, Anti-Germans were supportive of Israel and strongly opposed German nationalism, arguing that an emergence of a united German state would also result in a return of fascism.
-They found the social and political dynamics of 1980s and 1990s Germany as comparable to those of the 1930s, denouncing the emerging anti-Zionism, unification sentiments and reemergence of pan-nationalism and pan-germanism.
-Hermann L. Gremliza, who left the SPD in 1989 because of its support for German unification, was repulsed by the universal support for unification amongst most major parties, stating that it reminded him of "Social Democrats joining the National Socialists in singing the German national anthem in 1933, following Hitler's declaration of his foreign policy."
-The Anti-Germans' 1990 protests against German reunification had several thousands attentands.
+Emerging from the student Left, Anti-Germans were supportive of Israel and strongly opposed German nationalism, arguing that an emergence of a united German state would also result in a return of fascism (Nazism).
+They considered the social and political dynamics of 1980s and 1990s Germany to be comparable to those of the 1930s, denouncing the emerging anti-Zionism, unification sentiments and reemergence of pan-Germanism.
+Hermann L. Gremliza, who left the SPD in 1989 because of its support for German unification, was repulsed by the universal support for unification amongst most major parties, stating that it reminded him of "Social Democrats joining the National Socialists (Nazis) in singing the German national anthem in 1933, following Hitler's declaration of his foreign policy."
+Several thousand people joined the Anti-Germans' 1990 protests against German reunification.

 According to Stephen Brockmann, German reunification was feared and opposed by ethnic minorities, particularly those of East Germany.
 He observes that "right-wing violence was on the rise throughout 1990 in the GDR, with frequent instances of beatings, rapes, and fights connected with xenophobia", which led to a police lockdown in Leipzig on the night of reunification.
-Tensions with Poland were high, and many internal ethnic minorities such as the Sorbs feared further displacement or assimilationist policies.
+Tensions with Poland were high, and many internal ethnic minorities such as the Sorbs feared further displacement or assimilationist policies; the Sorbs had received legal protection in the GDR and feared that the rights granted to them in East Germany would not be included in the law of an eventual united Germany.
+Ultimately, no provision on the protection of ethnic minorities was included in the post-unification reform of the Basic Law in 1994.
 While politicians called for acceptance of a new multiethnic society, many were unwilling to "give up its traditional racial definition of German nationality".
-Feminist groups also opposed the unification, as abortion laws were less restrictive in East Germany than in West Germany, and the progress that the GDR had made in regards to women welfare such as legal equality, child care and financial support were "all less impressive or non-existent in the West".
+Feminist groups also opposed the unification, as abortion laws were less restrictive in East Germany than in West Germany, and the progress that the GDR had made in regard to women's welfare such as legal equality, child care and financial support were "all less impressive or non-existent in the West".
+Opposition was also prevalent amongst Jewish circles, who had special status and rights in East Germany.
+Some Jewish intellectuals such as Günter Kunert expressed concern of Jews being portrayed as part of the East German socialist elites, given that the Jews had unique rights, such as being allowed to travel west.